-- 1. The transfer from the property owner to the AT; - 2.
+- 1. The transfer of the original property from the property owner to the AT; - 2.
 The transfer of the replacement property to the AT; - 3.
 The transfer of the replacement property to the property owner; and - 4.
 The transfer of the original property to the replacement buyer.

 Ordinarily, each of these transactions would require the collection of documentary stamp tax, as each transfer is a bona fide transfer of interest (and is required to be a bona fide transfer, per the IRS, in order to qualify for the safe harbor).
-However, but for the AT, there would only be two transfers of property: the transfer of the old property to the new owner; and the transfer of the new property to the taxpayer.
+However, but for the AT, there would only be two transfers of property: the transfer of the original property to the new property owner; and the transfer of the replacement property to the property owner.